Foundations in Data Engineering

 If the infection rate increases during the semester, we might need to adapt the lecture mode.
 However, the lecture recordings are uploaded for students that can't visit the on-site lecture.
 We will announce updates in Moodle.

-The tutorial session will take place on-sight and online live sessions using the tool Big Blue Button.
+The tutorial session will take place on-site but there will be alternative online live sessions using the tool Big Blue Button.

 We offer online and on-site time slots, all covering the same content.